INTRAWEST'S TEN PRIVACY PRINCIPLES

 Personal information - information about an identifiable individual, but does not include aggregated information that cannot be associated with a specific individual.
 Personal information also excludes certain information as is excluded pursuant to applicable legislation or other regulations, such as publicly available information or business contact information, as and when applicable.

-Blue Mountain Resorts Limited
+Blue Mountain Resorts LP

-Canadian Mountains Holidays Inc.
+Canadian Mountains Holidays LP

 Intrawest California Holdings, Inc.